Martin-Lacroix/AcePy/README.md

 # Chaoslib

 Code developped for obtaining the **Master's degree in Engineering physics**.
-A part of the thesis consists in the implementation of a polynomial chaos library for high dimensionnal stochastic problems with correlated input variables.
+The code is a polynomial chaos library for high dimensionnal stochastic problems with correlated input variables.
 The example and doc folders contain some test-cases as well as a compilable documentation.

 ## Use